-We are living on the cusp of the transition between two health systems, and life in the Age of Health Reform will differ substantially from life in the traditional tertiary care system.
-The changes that will occur include changes in clinical work and leadership.
-Brainstorm at least 10 changes that will occur in health reform (under the Patient Protection and Affordable Care Act [PPACA]) over this next decade and discuss their implications for leaders.
+We are living on the cusp of the transition between two health systems, and life in this contemporary Age of Health Reform differs substantially from life in the traditional tertiary care system.
+The changes that are now occurring include changes in clinical work and leadership.
+Brainstorm at least 10 changes that will occur in refining health reform and advancing health transformation over this next decade and discuss their implications for leaders.